-If there is a disposition by the testator's will to an inter vivos trust that was revocable by the testator immediately prior to the death of the testator, if under the terms of the trust the surviving spouse is entitled to any interest in the trust or is granted any power or nomination with respect to the trust, then, unless the will or trust instrument provides otherwise, the surviving spouse shall be deemed for purposes of the trust to have predeceased the testator, and the trust shall be disposed of and administered as if the surviving spouse had predeceased the testator and there shall be an acceleration of the remainder or other interests in all property bequeathed or devised to the trust by the will, and all property held by the trustee at the time of the death of the decedent, and in all property that comes into the hands of the trustee by reason of the death of the decedent to the extent that the decedent had the right to control the disposition of said property immediately prior to the death of the decedent.

-(d) No personal representative, fiduciary or other person liable for distributing or disposing of property in accordance with the testator's will or an inter vivos trust described in this subsection shall be liable for distributing or disposing of property in accordance with such will or trust agreement if the distribution or disposition is otherwise proper and the personal representative, trustee or other person has no actual knowledge of the facts that constitute a revocation of the surviving spouse's rights as devisee or a beneficiary under the will or trust under this section."
+- (d) If the surviving spouse dissents from his or her deceased spouse's will and there is a disposition by the will to an inter vivos trust created by and revocable by the deceased spouse then, unless the will or trust instrument provides otherwise, the surviving spouse shall be deemed to have predeceased the testator and all benefits, provisions or powers in the trust for the benefit of the surviving spouse, if any, shall be deemed to be revoked.
+The trust shall thereafter be administered and disposed of as if the surviving spouse had predeceased the testator.
+The provisions of this paragraph shall be applicable to all property bequeathed or devised to the trust by the will and to all property held by the trustee at the time of the death of the testator or which passes to the trustee by reason of the death of the testator to the extent that the testator had the right to control the disposition of the property at the testator's death. - (e) No personal representative, fiduciary or other person liable for distributing or disposing of property in accordance with the testator's will or an inter vivos trust described in this subsection shall be liable for distributing or disposing of property in accordance with such will or trust agreement if the distribution or disposition is otherwise proper and the personal representative, trustee or other person has no actual knowledge of the facts that constitute a revocation of the surviving spouse's rights as a devisee or a beneficiary under the will or trust under this section." - Sec.

-Sec.
 2. This act shall become effective upon ratification and shall apply to the estates of all decedents dying on or after the date of ratification.